svne/JigMagga/README.md

 - *redis.json* - credentials of redis server

-If you want to specify some different values from some other environment you should just create a file with this environment in the name, rewrite some key and set NODE_ENV environment variable For instance if you want to connect to some special amqp server in live environment you have to create a file with name amqp.live.json specify in it just what you want to override and than set NODE_ENV before you invoke the worker `NODE_ENV=live node ./worker/index.js -n yournamespace -d you.domain.com -w`
+If you want to specify some different values from some other environment you should just create a file with this environment in the name, rewrite some key and set NODE_ENV environment variable.
+For instance if you want to connect to some special amqp server in live environment you have to create a file with name `amqp.live.json` specify in it just what you want to override and than set NODE_ENV before you invoke the worker `NODE_ENV=live node ./worker/index.js -n namespace -d you.domain.com -w`

-####Working with Queue####
+####Working with a Queue####

 If you want to connect your worker to amqp server you have to use -q (or --queue) flag and specify the credentials of your amqp server.
 For instance `node ./worker/index.js -n yournamespace -q`.
 After starting worker connects to three different queues: